I Love L.A.: Release and reception

 "I Love L.A." was released in 1983 as the lead single from Trouble in Paradise.
 At first, the single was considered a flop, as it failed to make the Billboard Hot 100, and was not distributed to retailers outside of the West Coast of the United States.
 The song did, however, reach #110 on Billboard's Bubbling Under chart during April 1983.

+The music video for "I Love L.A." starred Newman and model Laura Howard (later to appear in the music videos for "It's Money That Matters" and "Falling in Love" from Newman's album Land of Dreams).
+After a brief prologue in black and white depicting the poverty of Dumbo, Brooklyn, Newman drives Howard in a red 1955 Buick Super convertible (borrowed from assistant director Robert Miller), down the streets described in the song, and passing by the Burrito King restaurant in Echo Park, Disneyland in Anaheim, the Melrose Avenue/Normandie Avenue exit on U.S. Route 101, Palisades Park in Santa Monica, and through Century City.
+Shots of Newman and Howard doing the tango at a rooftop party, Newman interacting with women on Venice Beach, and rapidly cut montages of the city's Art Deco architecture and restaurant façades are interspersed.

 The following year, Los Angeles hosted the Summer Olympics, and the company Nike ran an ambush marketing campaign during the event.
-The campaign included a commercial featuring Newman singing "I Love L.A." while Olympic athletes Mary Decker and Carl Lewis ran and jumped wearing Nike gear.
+The campaign included a commercial featuring excerpts from the music video while Olympic athletes Mary Decker and Carl Lewis ran and jumped wearing Nike gear.
 The commercial played throughout the Olympics, and as a result, "I Love L.A." received worldwide exposure.
 It became one of the best-selling songs in Los Angeles, as citizens of Los Angeles saw the song as a celebration of their city.

+When Newman was inducted into the Rock and Roll Hall of Fame in 2013, he performed the song alongside Tom Petty, John Fogerty and Jackson Browne.